 - Dietary supplements.
 Americans spend billions of dollars each year on dietary supplements.
 These supplements are sold over-the-counter and include vitamins and minerals, amino acids, herbs, and enzymes.
 Most dietary supplements do not undergo government testing or review before they are put on the market.
 While some vitamins may be helpful, supplements may be bad for some people taking certain medicines or with some medical conditions.
 Be wary of claims that a supplement can shrink tumors, solve impotence, or cure Alzheimer's disease.
 Talk to your doctor before starting any supplement.

 - Health insurance.
-Some companies target people who are unable to get health insurance.
+Some companies target vulnerable seniors to unnecessarily update or increase policies.
 They offer coverage that promises more than it intends to deliver.
-When you think about buying health insurance, remember to find out if the company and agent are licensed in your state.
+When you think about buying health insurance, remember to find out if the company and agent are licensed in your state and seek the advice of an expert in the field.
+Be aware that Medicare insurance scams capitalizes on seniors' trust and use phone and email to fraudulently obtain your parents' personal information.
+Assume that anyone who calls or emails regarding Medicare information is a scam.

 How Can I Protect Mom and Dad From Health Scams?